 Clear reasons exist for ridding your home of them, and we offer rodent removal services throughout these areas of Florida.
 Just a few rats or mice can quickly turn into a dangerous infestation so, if you spot even one mouse or rat in your home, contact us.
 Our expert rodent exterminators are literally just one phone call away.

 Here’s what you can count on with our rodent control services:

 We began as a family-owned business and, although we’ve experienced tremendous growth over the years, we still focus on our “family” of cherished customers with an unwavering commitment to our neighbors.

 Rodent exterminators at Turner Pest Control use the latest and most effective products and methods to keep you and your family safe, including eco-friendly choices, while also working hard to provide you with the best possible customer service.
-We go beyond simply saying that you’ll be satisfied with our rodent pest control services, offering a 100% satisfaction guarantee.
-If you’re ever dissatisfied, we’ll return (no charge!) until you are happy.
+We go beyond simply saying that you’ll be satisfied with our rodent pest control services.
+If you’re ever dissatisfied, we’ll return until you are happy.

 Plus, we keep rodent pest control simple.
 You can choose from flexible plans, selecting one that fits your needs and budget.
 We don’t ask you to sign long, complicated contracts and, at any time, you can cancel our services with no cancellation fees.
 Our expert technicians must pass stringent background checks, giving you peace of mind, and they arrive at scheduled times for the ultimate convenience.